 Effectiveness in Preventing Pregnancy

-- Of 100 who have a sterilization procedure done, less than one would expect to get pregnant each year
+- Out of 100 women who have a sterilization procedure each year, less than one may become pregnant.

 - Yes, done by a health care provider as an out-patient procedure (you go home the same day)